 Salsbury claimed that the idea was to show, “with a fidelity of detail, […] the better side of the colored man and woman of the South. […] It will show the labors that the negroes of slavery days engaged in, and the happy, careless life that they lived in their cabins after work hours were over.”
 The park included 150 slave cabins where people could watch live vignettes as they walked by, like “a fat black mammy, with a red handkerchief on her head, [who] sits outside one of the little cabins, knitting,” as one New York Times journalist reported; and a cotton field where genuine “Southern Colored People” — none of your Northern colored people or whites in blackface — played at being happy-go-lucky, singing slaves.
 They also worked an “old-timey” cotton gin and gave tobacco-rolling demonstrations.

-There were no white people in the show.
+The show didn’t feature any white people.
 Not a one.
 No overseers with whips, no owners, not even around the partial plantation house replica.
 That’s how happy the black slaves apparently were; they didn’t even need white oppressors!
 They certainly started revisionist history of the Old South off with a bang.

 Promoting Black Culture

 Salsbury also wanted to show that African-Americans could do other things — other than be slaves, I suppose.
-Included in the program was a section “Showing the Afro-American in all his phases, from the simplicity of the southern field hand (especially the phenomenal melody of his voice), to his evolution as the northern aspirant of professional musical honors.”
-Besides much singing and dancing, the visitors could also watch black jugglers, tight-rope walkers and contortionists.
-The Buffalo Soldiers also showed off their horse-riding skills.
-So it was a mix between an open-air museum, a circus, a concert and a talent show.
+The program included a section “Showing the Afro-American in all his phases, from the simplicity of the southern field hand (especially the phenomenal melody of his voice), to his evolution as the northern aspirant of professional musical honors.”
+Besides much singing and dancing, the visitors could watch black jugglers, tight-rope walkers, contortionists, and the Buffalo Soldiers showed off their horse-riding skills.
+It was a mix between an open-air museum, a circus, a concert and a talent show.

 In Fantasyland, Anderson brings up the Black America Show as an early example of rewriting Southern slave history.
-Kate Kelly makes the same point, but adds that the wildly fictitious care-free life of the slaves after their work was done probably led to some fervent fact-checking, which may have helped to bring attention to the actual reality of the South’s “peculiar institution”.
-David Fiske gives Salsbury the benefit of the doubt, sort of, because he claimed to want the show to be educational, historical, and expose Northern folks to the rich culture and skills of Southern blacks and thus bring understanding.
+Kate Kelly makes the same point, adding that the wildly fictitious care-free life of the slaves after their work was done probably prompted some fervent fact-checking, which may have helped to bring attention to the actual reality of the South’s “peculiar institution”.
+David Fiske gives Salsbury the benefit of the doubt, sort of, since he claimed to want the show to be educational, historical, and expose Northern folks to the rich culture and skills of Southern blacks, thus bringing understanding.
 It was his marketing spiel, anyway.

 The show was successful for two seasons, starting in Brooklyn’s Ambrose Park, then touring Boston; Manhattan; Washington, DC; and Philadelphia.
 Salsbury apparently did pay his employees well and no doubt more than a few of them stayed in New York and continued in music or show business afterward — the Harlem Renaissance was in full swing about a decade later.
 However, I’m pretty sure that Black America — and a few similar shows that sprung up after Salsbury’s show ended — played a significant role in the early days of revisionist history in relation to the enslavement of black people in popular American culture and in history education.